BrightstarDB/BrightstarDB/doc/sphinx/Developing_With_BrightstarDB2.rst

           /// <summary>
-          /// Removes the specified user names from the specified roles for the configured applicationName.
+          /// Removes the specified user names from the specified roles for the configured
+          /// applicationName.
           /// </summary>
+          /// <param name="usernames">
-          /// <param name="usernames">A string array of user names to be removed from the specified roles. </param><param name="roleNames">A string array of role names to remove the specified user names from.</param>
+          ///  A string array of user names to be removed from the specified roles.
+          /// </param>
+          /// <param name="roleNames">
+          ///  A string array of role names to remove the specified user names from.
+          /// </param>
           public override void RemoveUsersFromRoles(string[] usernames, string[] roleNames) {
               //create a new BrightstarDB context using the values in Web.config